DrDonk/OC4VM/readme.md

 ### 3.3 VMware Templates

 The 'vmware' folder contains 2 folders with a VM template for VMware macOS virtual machines.
-The folders are for AMD and intel CPUs.
+The folders are for AMD and Intel CPUs.
 You will need to use the one that matches the host CPU.

 The template is designed for maximum compatibilty between different releases and platforms, and you should not upgrade the virtual hardware if prompted to by the VMware software.
-Also do not change the guestOS settings in the VMX file.
+Also do not change the 'guestOS' settings in the VMX file.
 It will not change any of the behaviours of the guest and could cause issues in the future.

 Each folder contains these files: